nikhil16kulkarni/Indian-Premier-League-Analytics/README.md

 # Indian-Premier-League-Analytics

 This project aims to perform analytics on cricket data to gain insights into team performance, player analysis, match results, and other related aspects of the game.
 It involves analyzing a cricket dataset with various columns such as match details, teams, players, venues, toss decisions, match results, and more.
+It also predicts the winning team when the necessary information such as oppenent team, venue, toss winning team and toss decision are provided.

 ### Dataset Source